Minnesota Wing Civil Air Patrol: Cadet Programs

 Most squadrons in MNWG include cadets (as either a Composite Squadron or a Cadet Squadron).
 North Hennepin Squadron in Crystal, Minnesota holds the distinction as being the first squadron in the nation to have a cadet program.
 Currently, there are 838 cadets in the Wing.

 Minnesota holds an annual Encampment at Camp Ripley.
 Encampment is a 7- to 10-day cadet training activity that typically consists of more than 100 students and 40 cadet staff.
-Encampment is typically held in late June and early July and is targeted for new (typically, first-year) cadets in the program, as well as providing opportunities for advanced cadets seeking management training.
+Encampment is typically held in late June and early July and is targeted for new (typically, first-year) cadets in the program, as well as providing opportunities for advanced cadets seeking further training.

 Additionally, a weekend of training focused on leadership known as the Minnesota Leadership Academy (MLA) is held each October at Camp Ripley for four days.
 It is divided into three schools, each specific to the rank and leadership level of the cadets attending.